theNewDynamic/minjinlee.com/_events/down-town-association.md

 ---

-In Conversation with Deb Kopinski.&nbsp;
+In Conversation with Deb Kopinski.

-Debbie Kopinski lived in Japan for 14 years, as a teacher of English at colleges and language schools. &nbsp;Her main passion is ikebana, having just received her Riji certification, the highest level in Sogetsu Ikebana, and the Sogetsu Overseas Akane Teshigahara Award.
-Her second current passion is genealogy in the DAR.&nbsp;
+Debbie Kopinski lived in Japan for 14 years, as a teacher of English at colleges and language schools.
+Her main passion is ikebana, having just received her Riji certification, the highest level in Sogetsu Ikebana, and the Sogetsu Overseas Akane Teshigahara Award.
+Her second current passion is genealogy in the DAR.